 While Mass Dynamics will eventually be compatible with all instruments, to date ThermoFisher is compatible.

-+ How does the Mass Dynamics workflow treat my MS data files?
+How does MD 1.0 workflow treat my MS data files?

 First we perform a feature detection step to extract the raw MS1 features from your data.
 To ensure maximum accuracy we perform a quick database search to find as many high-confidence peptide identifications as possible.
 This recalibrates your data to account for drift associated with the Mass Spectrometer data acquisition process